 Recognizing that there is still a demand for masks, the OCQG will continue to provide links to patterns, advice about construction, and contact information for the organizations that are seeking donated masks.

 Originally, we distributed kits and collected completed masks from volunteers for delivery to the requesting facilities.
 We are now asking mask makers to deliver them directly to the hospitals and other organizations requesting them.

 Patterns for the project's face masks are now here.

-Requests for face masks and other items along with instructions for delivering them are on the Ongoing Needs page.
+Requests for face masks and other items along with instructions for delivering them are on the Ongoing Needs page..

 Another area volunteer face mask project, Face Masks for Johnson County Iowa, has been fulfilling a large number of requests made by individual UIHC departments.
-Our two groups have worked closely to ensure we cover the community's needs without duplicating effort.
+Our two groups have worked closely to ensure we covered the community's needs without duplicating effort.

 COVID-19 Gothic, a quilt by Pam Ehrhardt, one of the coordinators of the Iowa City Area Face Mask Project.
 She originally created this quilt, based on Grant Wood's iconic painting, American Gothic, for an Iowa-themed quilt challenge held by the Old Capitol Quilters Guild in July 2016.
 She added the face masks on April 19, 2020, after making hundreds of them herself and assisting in the creation of many more through the project.